 For other forms of transport like cars, using the straight-line depreciation method is fairly accurate and can give a good estimate of how fast an asset depreciates.

-For an e-bike which is quite new, taking an estimate of depreciation can be a bit more complex.
+For an e-bike that is quite new, taking an estimate of depreciation can be a bit more complex.
 E-bikes are fairly new and are expensive as such.
 Not many people are willing to spend this luxurious amount on new electric bikes (although, this is changing fast).
 So, the market for second-hand bikes is quite high.

 E-bike depreciation example